Unique Carrollian manifolds emerging from Einstein spacetimes: Shear-free Null hypersurface structures as Carrollian manifolds

 Thus, the NHS may be treated as a Carrollian structure $(\mathcal{N}, {\bf h}, \bk)$ through a restriction of the frame transformation group to the Carrollian group by fixing the $A$ parameter in equation \eqref{grp:kfixed}.
 Furthermore, this Carrollian structure is equipped with a distinguished affine connection, and so it is actually a Carrollian manifold.

 We have seen that both the coframe and the connection for a NHS can be determined by solving the exterior differential system arising from the pullback of the Cartan structure equations.
+This was done in an invariant manner using the frame transformation group in equation \eqref{grp:CfrmlCarroll} to simultaneously determine the solutions and invariantly classify them by normalizing tensor quantities in the exterior differential system independent of any coordinate system.
+While the frame parameters in equation \eqref{grp:CfrmlCarroll} have been fixed, once the solutions have been found, one may transform away from the frame to achieve a different normalization.
 While we have required that the connection is torsion-free and metric-compatible in the bulk, these conditions do not necessarily hold for the induced connection on the NHS.

 Taking the degenerate metric, it is a straightforward calculation to determine the nonmetricity tensor, ${\bf Q} = \nabla {\bf h}$,

 \beq

 \eeq